-International students have particular experiences and skills that make them stand out in a crowd of potential employees.
+International students have particular experiences and skills that make them stand out in a crowd when searching for employment.

-It can be hard out there, though, so when you write resumes and meet employers, it’s good to know the things that make you especially valuable to them.
+Finding a job can be a challenge, so when you write your resume and meet employers, it’s important to remember the positives that make you especially valuable to a business.

-Here are four secret advantages that international students have, that you should highlight when talking to employers.
+Here are four secret advantages that you can highlight when talking to employers.

-As an international student, you will bring new ideas and different perspectives into your workplace – making your employer’s organisation more diverse and well-rounded.
-Studies have even proven that more diverse organisations are more innovative and can even be more profitable.
+As an international student, you will bring new ideas and different perspectives into your workplace – contributing to a company’s diversity.
+Studies show that diverse organisations are more innovative, and more likely to see higher-than-average profits.

 2. You are committed

-An employer might wrongly assume that an international student isn’t going to stick around in the job for very long.
-But actually, you’ve dared to venture away from friends and family because of how committed you are to finding this job.
+An employer might assume that an international student isn’t going to stick around in the job for very long.
+The truth is that you’ve dared to venture away from friends and family because of how committed you are to finding new opportunities.
 You’ve had to make many sacrifices and face many challenges in order to be here – that’s because you are passionate and motivated!

 3. You have ‘cultural capital’